 If you are interested in finding out more about our Open Day, please contact the Admissions Team.
 There will also be a virtual open evening held at 6pm on 20 September 2021.

 We aim to give recipients a transformative educational experience they otherwise would not have been able to access.

-This life-changing opportunity is for boys with potential; you do not need to be the finished product, but you will need to embrace the breadth of the Eton experience in and out of the classroom and have the academic aspiration, with our support, to apply to the most competitive universities.
+This life-changing opportunity is for boys with potential; you will need to embrace the breadth of the Eton experience in and out of the classroom and have the academic aspiration, with our support, to apply to the most competitive universities.
 To be a successful applicant you will need intellectual curiosity, an openness of mind and character, and the willingness to step outside your comfort zone.
 If this is you, we want to meet you.

 The Orwell Award is aimed at boys at a UK state school and recognises that academic achievement may sometimes have been held back by personal circumstance.
 As a result, this scholarship will be assessed both on academic potential and against specific criteria, such as if you have refugee status or are a Looked After Child, if you are in the first generation of your family to go to university, if you are in receipt of the Pupil Premium or if you currently attend a school Ofsted has identified as ‘requiring improvement’ or in ‘special measures’.

 As an Orwell Award holder, you will be a fully-boarding member of our school community with allowances to enable you to fully participate in the life of the school, enjoying all the academic and co-curricular opportunities that all our students receive.
 Eton’s outstanding facilities will be yours, with our staff ready to support you every step of the way.